Ways to Get Involved

 Alumni working in health care are needed to be mentors in our Health Care Student-Alumni Mentor Program.
 Through this important program, you can give back to HBS and share your expertise with students as they navigate the healthcare industry and make important life decisions.
 We continue to hear how rewarding the program is for alumni and students alike.
 Being a mentor requires only a small amount of your time—but makes a big difference in a student's life.

-To participate, contact Tracy Saxton, Health Care Initiative Coordinator.
+To participate, contact Cara Sterling, Health Care Initiative Director.

 Stay in Touch